 One of the most exciting immigration categories available to non-EEA graduates is the Tier 1 Graduate Entrepreneur route.
 If you are a graduate, who have a genuine and credible business idea, you can apply under this route.

-In order to apply, the applicant must be endorsed by the Department of International Trade (DIT) or by an authorised UK Higher Education Institution.
+The Department of International Trade (DIT) or an authorised UK Higher Education Institution, must endorse the applicant.

 UK Visas and Immigration sets an annual limit of Tier 1 Graduate Entrepreneur visas every year.
 The limit is about 2,000 places annually.